Running jobs

 alternative partition with -p.

-session on a compute node, with the default resource requirements (one core for 2 hours), you can run:
+Another way to get an interactive session on a compute node is to use salloc to execute a shell through the scheduler.
+For instance, to start a shell on a compute node in the normal partition, with the default resource requirements (one core for 2 hours), you can run:

 $ salloc